tatumio/doc/docs/rpc/utxo-blockchains/bch-rpc-documentation/network-state/getblockstats.md

 ### Overview

 `getblockstats` is a method that returns various statistics about a specified block.
 This method is useful for obtaining detailed information about a block, including the number of transactions, transaction volume, fees, and other related data.
-The results can be used for data analysis, monitoring, and understanding the state of the Bitcoin network at a specific block height.
+The results can be used for data analysis, monitoring, and understanding the state of the network at a specific block height.

 {% embed url="https://codepen.io/tatum-devrel/pen/ExOrMba" %}
 Try this function